ABHAY-100/Amazonyy/README.md

-# Amazony - A Fresh Redesign
+# Amazony - A Bold Redesign

 ## Overview